modir/using-laminas-framework-book/version2/docs/skeleton.md

 To access the website, in your browser's navigation bar, enter "http://localhost:8080".

-T> After editing the virtual host config file, you should restart Apache to apply changes.
+> After editing the virtual host config file, you should restart Apache to apply changes.

 ## Hosts File